Little Nemo: Cultural influence

 In 1989, teen comic book Power Pack ran an issue (#47) which paid direct homage to one of McCay's Nemo storylines, featuring a castle that was drawn sideways and Katie Power re-enacting a classic Nemo panel with a sideways-drawn hallway that served as a bottomless pit with the line "Don't fall in, y'hear?"

 The video of the 1989 song for "Runnin' Down a Dream" by Tom Petty is directly inspired by Little Nemo in Slumberland by Winsor McCay, which features a drawing style reminiscent of McCay's and showing Petty and a character who resembles Flip travelling through Slumberland.

-In 1990, Nintendo released for NES the video game Little Nemo: The Dream Master.
-In this video game, Nemo went on a mission to save Slumberland.
-The game received positive reviews.

 The band Queensrÿche paid homage to Little Nemo in their 1990 video Silent Lucidity.

 In 1994–1995, French artist Moebius wrote the story to a sequel comic series, Little Nemo, drawn by Bruno Marchand in two albums.
 In 2000–2002, Marchand continued the story with two additional albums.

 In 2006, electronic artist Daedelus used Little Nemo artwork for his album Denies the Day's Demise.

 The comic strip Cul de Sac includes a strip-within-the-strip, Little Neuro, a parody of Little Nemo.
 Neuro is a little boy who hardly ever leaves his bed.

 In 2009, the Pittsburgh ToonSeum established its NEMO Award, given to notable individuals "for excellence in the cartoon arts".
-Recipients to date include veteran comic-book artist Ron Frenz, editorial and comic-strip artist Dick Locher, cartoonist and comics historian Trina Robbins, and comics artist, editorial cartoonist and artists' rights advocate Jerry Robinson.
+Recipients to date include veteran comic-book artist, Ron Frenz, editorial and comic-strip artist, Dick Locher, cartoonist and comics historian, Trina Robbins, and comics artist, editorial cartoonist and artists' rights advocate Jerry Robinson.

 On October 15, 2012, celebrating the 107th anniversary of the first Little Nemo story, Google displayed an interactive animated "Google Doodle" called "Little Nemo in Google-land" on its homepage.
 The doodle showed a typical Little Nemo adventure through a series of panels, each featuring a letter from the word "Google".
 The doodle also ends in the same way as the comic strips, with Nemo falling from his bed.

 Eric Shanower and Gabriel Rodriguez revived the characters in 2014 in an IDW comic book series entitled Little Nemo: Return to Slumberland.
 That same year, Locust Moon Press released a new anthology and Taschen published the complete series (1905–1926).

-On September 17, 2022, the comic strip Mutts has one of the strip's recurring characters, a naughty squirrel, "bonking" Nemo with an acorn, and wishing him "sweet dreams".
+A comic strip Mutts has one of the strip's recurring characters, a naughty squirrel, "bonking" Nemo with an acorn, and wishing him "sweet dreams".

-A Netflix film loosely based on the strip, Slumberland, was released in 2022.
-It features Nemo as a young girl instead of a boy.